 Field Technician / Electrician

-Rohan started out as a field technician in the early 2010s before starting his electrical apprenticeship.
+Rohan started out as a field technician in the early 2010s before undertaking his electrical apprenticeship.

-During working full time as an electrician Rohan had worked on everything between pulling cables for domestic houses to being the senior electrician at several fuel terminals and running large projects.
+Working full time as an electrician Rohan had worked on everything from pulling cables for domestic houses to being the senior electrician at several fuel terminals and running large projects.

-Rohan decided that he enjoyed the designing part of work more and has now since followed this and started his studies to become a civil engineer.
+Rohan decided that he enjoyed the designing part of work more and has now since pursued this and started his studies to become a civil engineer.

 Rohan's interests include strength training, animals and spending time with his new wife.